libretro/docs/docs/library/genesis_plus_gx.md

 Since there is no way to auto-detect a MD+ patched ROM, MegaSD add-on emulation needs to be enabled in core options (through the newly added "CD add-on" core option).
 However, when "CD add-on" core option is set to Auto, if a cue file with same basename as loaded ROM file is found in same directory AND that cue file contains MegaSD specific keywords ("REM LOOP xxx", "REM NOLOOP",...), MegaSD CD overlay emulation will be automatically enabled (instead of full Sega/Mega CD hardware emulation).

-By setting the "CD add-on" core option to "Sega/Mega CD", you can force Sega/Mega CD hardware emulation when any MD game (<8MB) is loaded even if there is no cue file found in loaded game directory (this can be useful for demos or homebrew games that want to use Mega CD extra hardware without necessarily having a loaded CD beforehand)
+By setting the "CD add-on" core option to "Sega/Mega CD", you can force Sega/Mega CD hardware emulation when any MD game (<8MB) is loaded even if there is no cue file found in loaded game directory (this can be useful for demos or homebrew games that want to use Mega CD extra hardware without necessarily having a loaded CD beforehand).

 And by setting the "CD add-on" option to "None", Sega/Mega CD hardware emulation will be forced disabled, even if a cue file is found in loaded game directory or when the loaded game is known to have Sega/Mega CD support (like Pier Solar, Flux or Wonder Library).
 This emulates the behavior where there is no Sega/Mega CD unit attached.

-Although no known games are using them, MegaSD extended SSF2 mapper and limited ROM write mapper (automatically enabled when respectively "SEGA SSF2" and "SEGA MEGASD" are found in loaded ROM header) are also emulated, according to the description in MegaSD dev manual .
+Although no known games are using them, MegaSD extended SSF2 mapper and limited ROM write mapper (automatically enabled when respectively "SEGA SSF2" and "SEGA MEGASD" are found in loaded ROM header) are also emulated, according to the description in MegaSD dev manual.
 Note that MegaSD overlay will also automatically be enabled when these mappers are detected, no matter of the "CD Add-on" core option.

 Please peruse the official MegaSD manual for further information: https://downloads.terraonion.com/public/MegaSD_DEV_Manual.pdf

+Also, there's an useful reference wiki here for MSU-MD games/patches and its technical specifications here: https://arcadetv.github.io/msu-md-patches/

+!!! attention
+	Make sure that your files match what's specified in your MD+/MSU-MD cue file!

 ## Core options